-Recently, when my younger son graduated from high school I made this Low-Carb Strawberry Shortcake.
-Our family came in to celebrate and went crazy for it.
-No one knew it was a healthy, grain-free, low-carb dessert.
-Everyone on Instagram asked for my recipe so I thought I’d share it with you here!
+My Low-Carb Strawberry Shortcake recipe is a classic summertime dessert.
+When my younger son graduated from high school I made this easy low-carb dessert recipe for our celebration and everyone went crazy for it.
+Not a single person knew it was healthy and appropriate for the Keto Diet.
+And since everyone on Instagram asked for my recipe I thought I’d share it with you here!

 Easy Strawberry Shortcake Recipe

-I’ve found that most strawberry shortcake recipes are quite complicated.
-However, my version of this summertime classic dessert is a cinch to throw together.
-The low-carb vanilla cake that I use is a one-pot recipe made with 6 ingredients total.
+Most strawberry shortcake recipes are quite complicated.
+My homemade Low-Carb Strawberry Shortcake recipe is a cinch to throw together.
+The low-carb vanilla cake I use is a one-pot recipe made with 6 ingredients total, nothing more.
 While the cake cools you have time to make my 2-ingredient Low-Carb Whipped Cream.
-After that, you simply assemble it and add strawberries.
+After that, you simply assemble it and add the sliced strawberries.

 - Allow the Paleo Vanilla Birthday Cake to cool